 Supplemental Nutrition Assistance Program

-Families of children who receive free or reduced price school meals or attend a Community Eligibility Provision (CEP) schools may now receive Pandemic EBT (P-EBT) benefits to help alleviate missed school meals during March, April, and May when children were not in school because of COVID-19.
-P-EBT has been extended and families with children who are participating in remote learning or attend schools that have had to close due to COVID-19 outbreak may be eligible for P-EBT.
+Families of children who receive free or reduced price school meals or attend a Community Eligibility Provision (CEP) schools may be eligible for Pandemic EBT (P-EBT) benefits to help alleviate the cost of missed school meals because of COVID-19.
+P-EBT has been extended through September 2021 and families with children who are participating in remote learning or attend schools that have had to close due to COVID-19 outbreak may be eligible for P-EBT.
 Schools have submitted information on students who qualify for August and September.
 August and September P-EBT funds are being mailed to eligible families now.
-No action needs to be taken in order to receive these benefits.
+No application is required to receive these benefits.
+Find more details here.

 PROGRAM CHANGES TO KNOW ABOUT

-In response to CDC guidelines recommending social distancing, DHS offices are closed to walk-in appointments.
+In response to COVID-19 and CDC guidelines recommending social distancing, DHS offices are closed to walk-in appointments.
+In person appointments are available by appointment only.
 Local offices will have employees available to respond to questions or applications via telephone.
-Customers can find the number to their local office by going on online here.
+Customers can find the number to their local office here.

-Maximum Benefit Granted for April and May – Current SNAP recipients and new SNAP applicants will receive the maximum benefit for April and May.
-(Maximum SNAP benefit for 3-person household = $509)
+Maximum Benefit Granted for April through December – Current SNAP recipients and new SNAP applicants will receive the maximum benefit.
+(Maximum SNAP benefit for 3-person household = $535)

 Due to COVID-19 SNAP offices are encouraging individuals to apply online.